Arkansas man charged with trying to blow up car outside Pentagon

 An Arkansas teenager appeared in federal court on Tuesday after allegedly attempting to blow up a car at the Pentagon near Washington, D.C.

-Matthew Dmitri Richardson, 19, of Fayetteville Ark., was charged with maliciously attempting to damage and destroy by means of fire a vehicle used in and affecting interstate and foreign commerce, according to a Department of Justice press release.
+Matthew Dmitri Richardson, 19, of Fayetteville Ark., was charged with maliciously attempting to damage and destroy by means of fire a vehicle used in and affecting interstate and foreign commerce, according to a Justice Department news release.
 If convicted, he could face up to 20 years in prison.

-He was initially spotted by Pentagon Police in the north parking lot on Monday morning.
+Pentagon Police initially spotted him in the north parking lot on Monday morning.
 The officer who saw Richardson claimed he was standing next to a vehicle, attempting to ignite a piece of fabric that was inserted into the gas tank.

 As the officer approached him, Richardson allegedly said he was going to "blow this vehicle up" along with "himself."